|The Londoners with Fabio Capello|

 Wright was a legendary striker with Arsenal.
 Before joining Arsenal, he was a hero with Crystal Palace.
 At the time of writing, he was their highest goal scorer since the War.
 In 1991, he joined Arsenal.
 He spent 7 seasons with them, winning all three domestic trophies and the Cup Winners' Cup in 1994.
 Despite being a top scorer in the domestic league(he scored over 20 goals every season from 1991 to 1998), he only played 33 times for England and was never selected for any of the major tournaments.

-Ron Harris, Scott Parker, Jermain Defoe, Billy Moon, Joe Cole.
+Ron Harris, Scott Parker, Jermain Defoe, Billy Moon, Joe Cole, Steve Perryman, Kenny Samsom.

--- The leftback position is very talented.
+-- The left back position is very strong.
+Both Ashley Cole and Stuart Pearce are among the greatest ever from London.
 Both Steve Perryman and Kenny Samsom missed out.

 -- Paul Ince was a lock for the defensive midfielders.
 I was choosing between Dennis Wise and Scott Parker.
 I took Wise because his career was longer.
 Parker was seen as a later bloomer.